UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

 - what does it mean for module load and module avail?
   - module load activates the environment of the module and makes it visible so that you can access its binaries and libraries
-  - `module avail somename` will list you all modules that contain "somename" but it will not load them, only show you which ones exist
+  - `module avail somename` will list you all modules that contain "some-name" but it will not load them, only show you which ones exist

 - Can we open the graphic user interface? like fluent?
-    - X11 fowarding ? ssh -Y (please use -X if possible, Y is less safe, but works more often).See the documentation <https://documentation.sigma2.no/getting_help/faq.html?highlight=graphical%20user%20interface#graphical-interfaces>
+    - X11 forwarding ? ssh -Y (please use -X if possible, Y is less safe, but works more often).See the documentation <https://documentation.sigma2.no/getting_help/faq.html?highlight=graphical%20user%20interface#graphical-interfaces>
     - VNC (remote desktop)
         - I have already installed Tiger VNC and use it to submit my tasks on Fram.
 I am wondering how I can open Fluent there by GUI?
 - can we have conda on saga and have Env for one user